 - Above Ground Outdoor: Above ground tanks designed for outdoor use are typically installed at the rear or side of the home.
 They are built to withstand extreme weather, which can raise the cost of the unit.
 Standard capacity is 275 gallons, but several other sizes are available.

-- Underground: Underground heating oil tanks are buried during installation, and an abandoned tank can be difficult to locate.
+- Underground: Underground heating oil tanks are buried during installation.
 Storage capacity is generally larger than above ground tanks, ranging from 550-1000 gallons for residential applications.

 Which Oil Storage Tank is Right for Me?